Run a highly-available deployment

 -

 Put a load balancer in front.
 Plain HTTP load balancing works for the web UI and REST API.
-The collector-facing gRPC endpoint also sits behind it — see Run behind a reverse proxy for the proxy and TLS specifics.
+The collector control channels (OpAMP WebSocket, Alloy remotecfg) sit on the same port behind it — see Run behind a reverse proxy for the proxy and TLS specifics (WebSocket upgrade headers matter).

 Failover behaviour